FranzZemen/re/ts-src/wiki/quick-start/quick-start.md

 Moreover, the Rules Engine accepts the common whitespace codes including the space, the tab, the newline and the carriage return, in any quantity.
 Where there is a limitation, the documentation will make that clear.

-For example, leveraging the multi-line quote in Typescript:
+For example, leveraging the multi-line quote in Typescript the rule can be written as:

     `ticker = "ZEM"
         and
      price > 5.0`

-Hints can also be multi-line and whitespace is allowed around the "=" symbol:
+Hints (to be defined elsewhere) can also be multi-line and whitespace is allowed around the "=" symbol:

     <<ex
       type = Attribute